MEMBERSHIP APPLICATION PROCESS

 - The original design or original adaptation of traditional design is made by the applicant.

 - Multiple production techniques must require skills to be executed and performed by the applicant craftsperson or under his or her direct supervision.

-- Object must have a significant handmade integral component done by applicant or under his or her direct supervision.
+- The object must have a significant handmade integral component done by the applicant or under his or her direct supervision.

 - The aesthetic and/or artistic value of the object must be based substantially on its handmade component.